B.A. in Theology

 B.A.
 Th.
 Youth Ministry students progress each year toward growing competence and confidence in youth ministry.
 In the first year in classroom and placement in youth ministries student grow their skills in relational ministry.
 In second year students are required to take on greater responsibility engaging youth culture leading groups and activities in churches, on campus or in social agencies.
 In the third year students take on a year-long 400 hour internship or a 600 hours intensive internship in full time youth ministry.
 During this year under direct supervision students lead every aspect of a youth ministry, drop in centre, campus ministry or youth agency.
 The final year adds the finishing touches for a student for full time work with youth.

-Over the course of the degree students will study every aspect of contemporary youth ministry.
-Beginning in first year students will learn about the Foundations of Youth Ministry as well as Church and Parachurch Youth Ministry.
-In second year students will concentrate on addressing Youth Culture, Urban Ministry, and Preparing a short term mission trip.
-The third year involves studying Counselling, Adolescent Development, and a number of practical pastoral ministry courses.
-Along with senior biblical and theological studies in the fourth year, youth ministry students will take Youth Issues and a capstone course called Senior Integrative Seminar pulling together all the practice and theory students have experienced.
+Over the course of the degree, students will study important aspects of contemporary youth ministry.
+Beginning in first year students will examine the importance of family ministry and the programming aspects of youth ministry.
+In second year, students will concentrate on addressing issues affecting teens and strategies to assist them, as well as studying the developmental stages of adolescence.
+The third year involves studying evangelism and apologetic strategies, and a number of practical pastoral ministry courses.
+Along with senior biblical and theological studies in the fourth year, youth ministry students will take Youth Ministry and Culture which will pull together all the practice and theory students have experienced.